 The parchment paper prevents sticking and makes cleanup as easy as wiping the pan with warm, soapy water.

 Now, it's time to make some cashew meal.
-Grab your cashews, and blend them until they reach the consistency of cornmeal.
+Grab your cashews, and pulse them in your blender until they reach the consistency of cornmeal.
 This should only take a few seconds.